Elliptic Double Affine Hecke Algebras: Deformations of Hilbert schemes

 \begin{prop} For any $v\in \langle \delta,s,f,e_1,\dots,e_m\rangle$, the union

 is coherent and equal to

 if $v=a\delta+ds+\cdots$. \end{prop}

 \begin{proof} Indeed, this is a nested sequence of sheaf bimodules as $k$ increases, and once $k\ge d-a$, there are no longer any $t$-dependent vanishing conditions, and thus the sequence stabilizes.
-The only remaining dependence on $t$ is in the twisting datum, and thus we may make $t=0$ as long as we adjust $\eta'$ accordingly. \end{proof}
+The~only remaining dependence on~$t$ is in the twisting datum, and thus we may make $t=0$ as long as we adjust $\eta'$ accordingly. \end{proof}

 \begin{rem} For the commutative Hilbert scheme, what this is suggesting is that if $D$ is the unique divisor of class $\delta+(n-1)f$, then for any line bundle ${\cal L}$, $\Gamma(\Hilb^n(X)\setminus D;{\cal L})$ is finite-dimensional (and isomorphic to the space of global sections of some ${\cal L}'$).
-Applying this to powers of an ample bundle gives a graded algebra the $\Proj$ of which has the same homogeneous coordinate ring as $\Hilb^n(X)\setminus D$, and thus the corresponding map contracts $D$ to a subscheme of codimension $\ge 2$.
-Note that we cannot expect this to be a blow down, but it should be similar: if we take $e_m$ rather than $\delta+(n-1)f$, then the same construction gives the Hilbert scheme of the blow down of $X$. \end{rem}
+Applying this to powers of an ample bundle gives a graded algebra the $\Proj$ of which has the same homogeneous coordinate ring as $\Hilb^n(X)\setminus D$, and thus the corresponding map contracts $D$ to a subscheme of codimension~$\ge 2$.
+Note that we cannot expect this to be a blow down, but it should be similar: if we take $e_m$ rather than $\delta+(n-1)f$, then the same construction gives the Hilbert scheme of the blow down of~$X$. \end{rem}

-\begin{rem} The case $D-C_a=(n-1)f$ (and thus $m=2n+6$) corresponds to a moduli space of second-order equations with $2n+6$ singularities. \end{rem}
+\begin{rem} The case $D-C_a=(n-1)f$ (and thus $m=2n+6$) corresponds to a moduli space of second-order equations with~$2n+6$ singularities. \end{rem}

-As this holds even without the constraint that $D\cdot C_a=0$, it seems like that something analogous should hold for any divisor.
-To be precise, if $w\in \Z\langle s,f,e_1,\dots,e_m\rangle$ is such that $\sO_{X_m}(w)$ is generically acyclic with $n$ global sections, then we conjecture that the union
+As this holds even without the constraint that $D\cdot C_a=0$, it seems likely that something ana\-lo\-gous should hold for any divisor.
+To~be precise, if $w\in \Z\langle s,f,e_1,\dots,e_m\rangle$ is such that~$\sO_{X_m}(w)$ is generically acyclic with~$n$ global sections, then we conjecture that the union